Kirchoffs/risc-v-demo/cs-61c-tasks/classify/README.md

 The matrix multiplication function takes in two integer matrices A (dimension n × m) and B (dimension m × k) and outputs an integer matrix C (dimension n × k).

 To calculate the entry at row i, column j of C, take the dot product of the ith row of A and the jth column of B. Note that this can be done by calling the dot function with the proper strides.

+### Loss Functions
+The absolute loss function computes and outputs the absolute difference between each pair of corresponding entries, and then outputs the sum of all the absolute differences.
+The squared loss function computes and outputs the square of the difference between each pair of corresponding entries, and then outputs the sum of all the squared differences.
+The zero-one loss function computes whether each pair of corresponding entries is equal, and does not output any sum.